Categories

 Periodization in training

-Periodization in training is the key to take you to the next level.
-Regardless of if your goal is just to stay healthy or to win a world championship, some type of periodized training plan will help you reach this goal.
-Here we look at what is periodization and how you should use it for your training.
+Periodization in training is the key to reaching the next level.
+Whether your goal is to stay healthy or to win a world championship, a periodized training plan can help you get there.
+Here, we explore what periodization is and how to apply it effectively in your training.

 What is Periodization?